icshwi/e3training/workbook/chapter05.md

 ## Deployment mode

-As you just saw, *git submodule* imports one repository into another, which will allow us to handle source files scattered between different facilities.
-To make full use of this functionality however, we would need full permission for all repositories; thus, e3 will use its minimal feature, which relates to the so-called *magic number*---the short version of the SHA-1 checksum used by git to track commits.
+As you just saw, `git submodule` is used to import one repository into another, which will allow us to handle source files scattered between different facilities.
+To make full use of this functionality however, we would need full permission for all repositories; thus, e3 will use its minimal feature, which relates to the so-called *magic number*---the short version of the *SHA-1 checksum* used by git to identify commits.

 So, we use a specific commit version of iocStats within e3-iocStats.
 And if new versions are stable enough, we can use `git submodule update --init` to update the link within an e3 module.
 We can thus pick which specific version of a module we would like to use for our release.